Southern Arizona Chapter

 The goal of the student awards program is to recognize and honor outstanding geoscience students from regional colleges and universities.
-AWG members are seated among the students and guests to encourage networking, exchanging information on balancing family needs with challenging careers, and enhancing professional growth.
+AWG members are seated among the students and guests to encourage networking, exchanging information on balancing family needs with challenging careers and enhancing professional growth.
 Over the many years (since 1982) that the Laramide Chapter has held this event, many recipients of the award have joined AWG or written to thank the chapter for recognizing them and making them feel appreciated.

-Although the Laramide Chapter serves a large portion of the Rocky Mountain Region (Colorado, New Mexico, South Dakota, and Wyoming) this function serves the Denver Metro area, the Colorado Springs Metro area, and the Northern Colorado district and city science fairs, and both the Colorado and the Wyoming State Fair exclusively.
+Although the Laramide Chapter serves a large portion of the Rocky Mountain Region (Colorado, New Mexico, South Dakota, and Wyoming) this function serves the Denver Metro area, the Colorado Springs Metro area, and the Northern Colorado district and city science fairs, and both Colorado and Wyoming State Fair exclusively.
 Nominations are solicited for volunteers from all over Colorado, but the majority of women volunteers come from the Front Range of Colorado.
 Historically, our chapter has sent at least two to three dedicated science fair judges to any district or state fair where the volunteers felt they were able to provide judges for the special category awards that AWG Laramide Chapter provides.
 The target group is all female science fair participants in the categories of earth science, environmental science, chemistry, physics, and space science.
 The goal of this project is to stimulate and encourage female science fair participants to enjoy, learn, and study in more detail any of the geosciences.
 The Laramide Chapter intends to continue the tradition of providing volunteers for any science fair the volunteers which to judge and to maintain visibility at the largest science-based public interaction event the chapter does.

-The goal of this project is to stimulate and encourage Girl Scout participants to enjoy, learn, and study in more detail the geology of “everyday” Colorado.
+The goal of this project is to stimulate and encourage Girl Scout participants to enjoy, learn, and study in more detail the geology of “every-day” Colorado.
 The Laramide Chapter intends to continue the tradition of providing volunteers for the event and to maintain visibility at the largest general non-science public interaction event the chapter does.
 This function serves the Denver Metro area exclusively.
 Nominations are solicited for volunteers from all over Colorado, but the majority of women volunteers come from the Front Range of Colorado.
 Historically, our chapter has sent at least five members as volunteer guides for the Rocks and Roles day.
 These volunteers are in place to answer questions and inform Girl Scouts aged eight to eighteen on the geology and paleontology of the Dakota HogBack near Morrison Colorado.

 Want to join us as a volunteer or just to have some fun on a beautiful Colorado Saturday?

-National Fossil Day is organized by the National Park Service to foster a greater appreciation of their scientific and educational values of fossils in the parks. http://nature.nps.gov/geology/nationalf ossilday/
+National Fossil Day is organized by the National Park Service to foster a greater appreciation of their scientific and educational values of fossils in the parks. http://nature.nps.gov/geology/nationalfossilday/

 Earth Science Week promotes understanding and appreciation of the value of Earth Science research and its application and relevance to our daily lives.
 "Exploring Energy" is this year's theme. http://www.earthsciweek.org/